cappysan/asustor-certbot-dns/README.md

 - To be able to edit the "Configuration" folder:

-  - Either ssh as root into the box, and enter the `/share/Configuration/certbot-dns` folder;
+  - Either ssh as root into the box, and enter the `/share/Configuration/certbot` folder;
   - Or, share the "Configuration" folder, via NFS for example, to edit it on your local machine;
   - Or, use the File Explorer builtin in the NAS interface;

 - Edit the following files:

-  - `certbot-dns-bak/domains.conf`: Set the wildcard domain you wish to have certificates for.
+  - `certbot/domains.conf`: Set the wildcard domain you wish to have certificates for.

-  - `method.conf`: Enter a command line to run in addition to the default commands.
-For example: `--dns-ovh --dns-ovh-credentials /share/Configuration/certbot-dns/ovh.conf`
+  - `commandline.conf`: Enter a command line to run in addition to the default commands.
+For example: `--dns-ovh --dns-ovh-credentials /share/Configuration/certbot/ovh.conf`

   - `ovh.conf`: Free form file with credentials for OVH.

 - Either:

   - De-activate and re-activate the application to generate the certificates;
-  - Or, run `/usr/local/AppCentral/cappysan-certbot-dns/bin/certbot-renew`
+  - Or, run `/usr/local/AppCentral/cappysan-certbot/bin/certbot-renew`

 - Logs will be visible in command line, but also in the builtin syslog viewer on the NAS interface.